Developing Built-in QML Apps

 README.md

-This file provides general information of the QML app.
+This file provides overall information about the app.

 Caution